jpkelly/clock8002/limitimer.md

 The limitimer functionality requires an RS-485 adapter and a wiring adapter.
 For raspberry pi a RS-485 hat, like the waveshare rs-485 + can hat, is recommended.
 Any hat that uses the UART provided on the gpio header should work.
 Most USB rs-485 dongles can also be made to work, but doing so will require loading the kernel modules for it.

+For raspberry pi hats the serial device to use is `/dev/ttyAMA0`

 ### Wiring

 The complete RS-485 differential pair signal is only available on the rj-45 (ethernet) connectors from limitimer.
 The pinout of the connector is as follows: